Yu Dabao: International career

-Yu was called up to the Chinese national team by then manager Gao Hongbo and made his debut on 18 December 2010 in a 3-0 win against Estonia.
-After making several further appearances, he scored his first goal for China on 22 February 2012 in a 2-0 unofficial friendly win against Kuwait.
-Yu did not have to wait long before he scored his first official goal when he scored on 29 February 2012 in a 3-1 win against Jordan during 2014 FIFA World Cup qualification.
+Yu was called up to the Chinese national team by then manager Gao Hongbo and made his debut on 18 December 2010 in a 3–0 win against Estonia.
+After making several further appearances, he scored his first goal for China on 22 February 2012 in a 2–0 unofficial friendly win against Kuwait.
+Yu did not have to wait long before he scored his first official goal when he scored on 29 February 2012 in a 3–1 win against Jordan during 2014 FIFA World Cup qualification.

+Yu's most extraordinary goal occurred during the Third Round of AFC's 2018 World Cup Qualifying in a match against South Korea.
+Yu's header in the 34th minute and a stirring second-half performance by goalkeeper Zeng Cheng saw Marcello Lippi's side claim a 1–0 win over South Korea, which was only China’s second win against South Korea in 32 games.

+Yu announced his retirement from international competition in 2022 via social media.